 h1 a:hover separately in CSS to define their values, you can do that all in one go, as demonstrated below.

 A next step would be to look at mixins.
-A mixin is a group of CSS declarations that you want to reuse throughout your webiste.
-You’d define the mixins at the top of your style sheet starting with
+A mixin is a group of CSS declarations that you want to reuse throughout your website.
+You’d define the mixins at the top of your stylesheet starting with

 @mixin name where “name” can be replaced by anything that’s meaningful.
 To use it for the selectors, you use